-What better way to take full advantage of the tail end of the hot season than by organising a wine-centred picnic?
-It’s the perfect excuse to gather together a few mates, scout out somewhere gorgeous to spend a balmy afternoon and share a couple of top bottles and some delicious food.
+What better way to take full advantage of the warming weather than by organising a socially-distanced wine-centered picnic?
+It’s the perfect excuse to gather together a few mates, scout out somewhere gorgeous to spend a sunny afternoon and share a couple of top bottles and some delicious food.
 Picnics are something that everybody loves and can get involved with; they’re a great way to explore the outdoors, and they’re just as good for showing off your top sense of taste when it comes to packing delicious things to eat and drink.

 Just imagine - the sun is warming your back, you’re lying on the grass and enjoying the view, and you’re surrounded by your favourite wines and plenty of nibbles.
 It’s the ultimate lazy afternoon activity… and it really doesn’t get much better than that!

-Here at The Wine Gallery, we understand better than most the importance of getting away from it all, and drinking some awesome wines in a relaxed, unhurried and unpretentious setting.
+Here at Good Pair Days, we understand better than most the importance of getting away from it all, and drinking some awesome wines in a relaxed, unhurried and unpretentious setting.
 However, in order to take your wine picnic to the next level, there are a couple of things you need to consider.
 Luckily for you guys, we’ve done the hard work and have put together this ultimate wine picnic checklist.

 So, get your hamper ready, get on the phone to your drinking buddies, and enjoy!

 Make no mistake: the location is definitely one of the most important factors when it comes to planning a wine picnic.

 This kind of gathering is at its best when its a real excuse to get away from all your worries and cares, and enjoy a bit of wilderness and undisturbed quiet.
 While you can no doubt have plenty of fun eating and drinking in your local park, we’re lucky enough here in Australia to have access to pretty much endless wide open spaces.